 Best Friends–New York has launched a foster program designed to quickly move pets out of the shelter and into homes.
 Since the program began in July, dozens of animals have been helped into new families.
 “People have told me many times — if there was only something they could do to help save more shelter animals,” says Tammy Heeber, Best Friends Animal Society–New York volunteer and outreach coordinator.
-“We have some great volunteer positions for average New Yorkers who want to directly impact on the amount of lives saved out of New York City Animal Care and Control.”
+“We have some great volunteer positions for average New Yorkers who want to directly impact on the amount of lives saved out of New York City Animal Care Centers.”
 To learn more about this foster program, click here.

 While foster homes are the mainstay of the program’s success, there are other ways to support the foster program without actually taking in a dog or cat.